-Preparing Your Home for Your New Puppy
+Preparing Your Puppy for Home

 If you have not yet had the chance to 'puppy-proof' your home, you should do everything you can to make it a safe environment as soon as you arrive home with your new puppy.
 Your puppy will want to learn all about his new home so will be naturally inquisitive.